walmartlabs/concord-website/docs/plugins/slack.md

 <a name="archive"/>
 ## Archive a channel

-The `slackChannel` task can be used to archive an existing channel with the `archive` action.
+This `slackChannel` task can be used to archive an existing channel with the `archive` action.

 ```yaml
 flows: